sivapavithran93/Aerofit-Business-Case-Study-Descriptive-Statistics-Probability/README.md

 ## 📚 About Data

-The company collected data on individuals who purchased a treadmill from AeroFit stores during three months.
+The company collected data on individuals who purchased a treadmill from AeroFit stores.
 The data is available in a single CSV file and includes the following features:

 ### Product Portfolio